Friedreich's ataxia: Other symptoms

 People who have been living with FRDA for a long time may develop other complications.
 36.8% experience decreased visual acuity, which may be progressive and could lead to functional blindness.
 Hearing loss is present in about 10.9% of cases.
 Some patients report bladder and bowel symptoms.
 Advanced stages of disease are associated with supraventricular tachyarrhythmias, most commonly atrial fibrillation.

 Other later stage symptoms can include, cerebellar effects such as nystagmus, fast saccadic eye movements, dysmetria and loss of coordination (truncal ataxia, and stomping gait).
-Symptoms can involve the dorsal column such as the loss of vibratory sensation and proprioceptive sensation.
+Symptoms can involve the dorsal column, such as the loss of vibratory sensation and proprioceptive sensation.

 The progressive loss of coordination and muscle strength leads to the full-time use of a wheelchair.
-Most young people diagnosed with FRDA require mobility aids such as a cane, walker, or wheelchair by early 20s.
+Most young people diagnosed with FRDA require mobility aids such as a cane, walker, or wheelchair by the early 20s.

 The disease is progressive, with increasing staggering or stumbling gait and frequent falling.
 By the third decade, affected people lose the ability to stand or walk without assistance and require a wheelchair for mobility.

 Early-onset cases

-Non-neurological symptoms such as scoliosis, pes cavus, cardiomyopathy and diabetes are more frequent amongst the early-onset cases.
+Non-neurological symptoms such as scoliosis, pes cavus, cardiomyopathy and diabetes are more frequent among the early-onset cases.